-Are You Moisturizing Wrong?
-Here Are The 6 Mistakes You're Probably Making...
+Moisturizing Wrong?
+6 Mistakes You Might Be Making...

 Moisturizing.
 You might think it's one of the easiest parts of your skin routine and you don't have to put much thought into it, right?
 Well, it's likely you're making a few common moisturizing mistakes.
 And this includes when you're moisturizing, what moisturizer you're using, and all the other things you need to consider when it comes to taking care of your skin.
 Read on for the 6 lessons on one of the more underrated parts of the skincare routine.